 In deciding what resources to devote to these investigations enforcing officers should have regard to the principles of enforcement set out in this policy and that of the Health and Safety Executive Business Plan.
-In particular, in allocating resources (officer time, surveillance, testing etc.) Lead Health and Safety Officer shall evaluate the risk, severity and case circumstances and strike a consistent balance between investigations and preventative activity.
+In particular, in allocating resources (officer time, surveillance, testing etc.), the Public Protection team lead shall evaluate the risk, severity and case circumstances and strike a consistent balance between investigations and preventative activity.

-Benchmarking and the use of ACOP's is deemed to be appropriate in terms of advice and guidance for Duty Holders to achieve practical, consistent compliance.
+Benchmarking and the use of Approved Code of Practices are deemed to be appropriate in terms of advice and guidance for Duty Holders to achieve practical, consistent compliance.
 Where resources are diminished investigation and inspection may be 'discretionary'.
-However the Environmental Health enforcement mechanism system may be applied to add consistency in approach and eventual justification means.
+However the Public Protection enforcement mechanism system may be applied to add consistency in approach and eventual justification means.
 This and the Health & Safety Executive expectation that local authority officers shall have regard to the Regulators Code of Compliance and the Regulatory Reform Act 2006 as amended (10).

-Environmental Health believes in firm but fair enforcement of all Health & Safety Law, to do this the Environmental Health Team shall hold principles of proportionality in the application of the law and achieving compliance; consistency of approach; targeted action in terms of all enforcement; transparency of process and expectation; officer and departmental accountability.
+Public Protection believes in firm but fair enforcement of all Health & Safety Law, to do this the Public Protection team shall hold principles of proportionality in the application of the law and achieving compliance; consistency of approach; targeted action in terms of all enforcement; transparency of process and expectation; officer and departmental accountability.